chrishart0/map-painter-io/docs/Roadmap.md

   - [ ] Configure GitHub Actions workflows for continuous integration.
   - [ ] Optimize performance based on testing feedback.

-### User Story 11: Final Documentation & Deployment Preparation
+### User Story: Final Documentation & Deployment Preparation

 - **Title:** Complete project documentation and deployment configuration
 - **Description:** As a developer, I want comprehensive documentation and clear deployment instructions so that future maintenance and scaling are straightforward.